collinbarrett/collinbarrett.github.io/_posts/2017-06-12-t-sql-unpivoting-data.md

 | 5 | AR | 1.09 |
 | 5 | MS | .99 |

-I needed a plan to transform the worksheet data to match my table’s structure.
+I needed a plan to transform the worksheet data to match my table's structure.

 ## A Solution